iamirfanali/iamirfanali/README.md

 # Hello, I'm Irfan Ali! 👋

-## Full Stack Developer with Over 7+ Years of Experience
+## Full Stack Developer with Over 8+ Years of Experience

 I am a passionate Full Stack Developer with a knack for crafting and deploying innovative software solutions.
-With over five years in the industry, I have honed my skills to turn complex project requirements into working solutions.
+With over eight years in the industry, I have honed my skills to turn complex project requirements into elegant, efficient, and user-friendly applications.

 ### 💻 Technical Skills
 - **Languages:** Typescript, Javascript (ES6+), Python